bigmlcom/python/docs/index.rst

 and documented in the `Evaluations section of the Developer's documentation <https://bigml.com/developers/evaluations>`_.

-For instance, to evaluate a previously created model using at most 10000 rows from an existing dataset you can use the following call:
+For instance, to evaluate a previously created model using an existing dataset you can use the following call:

 .. code-block:: python

     evaluation = api.create_evaluation(model, dataset, {
-        "name": "my model", "max_rows": 10000})
+        "name": "my model"})

 Again, the evaluation is scheduled for creation and ``api.status(evaluation)`` will show its state.